New Mexico Rattler: Ride experience

-After leaving the station, the train dips to the right before ascending the 25.4-degree, 80 ft lift hill.
-Cresting the hill, the train descends the 52-degree, 75 ft right-banked drop, reaching its maximum speed of 47 mph.
+After leaving the station, the train dips to the right before ascending the 25.4-degree and 80 ft tall lift hill.
+Cresting the hill, the train descends the 52-degree and 75 ft drop, banking to the right and reaching maximum speeds of 47 mph.
 It then traverses a series of left-banked hills before descending into a drop.
-The train ascends to the left before dropping into a succession of curved hills; thereafter entering a right-banked hill.
-Following the banked turn, the train continually descends into the 125 ft tunnel, emerging in an upward right banked turn.
+The train ascends to the left before dropping into a succession of curved hills and entering a right-banked hill.
+Following the banked hill, the train continually descends into a 125 ft tunnel, emerging in an upward right-banked turn.
 The train continues downward into a right turn, ascending a few hills before banking into the left turn.
-Exiting the turn, the train goes slightly right into the final brake run before turning right to enter the station.
-One cycle of the roller coaster takes approximately a minute and fifteen seconds to complete.
+Exiting the turn, the train turns right into the final brake run before turning right to enter the station.
+A cycle of the roller coaster takes approximately one minute and fifteen seconds to complete.